30 credit hours | Available in: Chinese | French | German | Japanese | Russian | Spanish

-- GMC 6003: Professional Portfolio: Advised dually by an ML and LMC faculty member, students create a portfolio of targeted materials to position themselves for success on the job market.
+- GMC 6003: Professional Portfolio (Spring): In this course, students create a portfolio of targeted materials to position themselves for success on the job market.
 These include resumes in English and the language of focus, samples of professional-level work, the development of a professional network, and the defense of their Final Project Prospectus.
 2 credits.

 - 6 credit hours of MSGMC required Core Courses

 - GMC 6001.
 Global Media Cultures, 3 cr, Fall

 - GMC 6002.
 Research Methodologies.
 1 cr, Spring

 - GMC 6003.
 Professional Portfolio.
 2 cr, Spring

 - 6 credit hours at the 6000-level in LMC, at least one course per semester in Fall and Spring.

 - 6 credit hours at the 6000-level in one language offered by ML (Chinese, French, German, Japanese, Russian, Spanish), at least one course per semester in Fall and Spring.

 - 6 credit hours of Electives (6000-level in LMC or ML)

 - 6 credit hours of a Final Project, which may include a combination of coursework, MS Thesis, an internship or practicum, or independent project in LMC or ML, Summer